Sammii-HK/SEI-Project-3-On-Set-London/README.md

-# On Set London – SEI Project 3
+# On Set London

+NB: This project is now archived and unmaintained.

 A full-stack application which indexes film set locations, with a React front-end and noSQL database using MongoDB.
 The application includes data schemas and a RESTful API framework.
 The app also utilises OpenCage to retrieve location co-ordinates.